Ricieri-dev/vdo-dwnldr/README.md

 ## Licença

 Este projeto está licenciado sob a Licença MIT.
-Consute a licença no arquivo LICENSE para obter mais informações.
+Consulte a licença no arquivo [LICENSE](LICENSE) para obter mais informações.

 ---